 The Middle Castle is the second eldest castle of the four castles of Neckarsteinach and was presumably built by Conrad I. of Steinach around 1165.
 He was the youngest son of the minnesinger Bligger II. of Steiach and, thus, had no stake in the oldest castle, the Back Castle, inherited.
 Over the centuries there were many changes of ownership, the castle was repeatedly rebuilt and extended, among other things to a renaissance castle around 1550.
 Its present appearance, which is primarily determined by the neo-gothic style, received the castle around 1835.
 Since then its silhouette reminds of the rebuilt castles located on the Middle Rhine during the 19th century.

 In 1803 the Middle Castle turned to Hessen.
-The State handed it over to the baron from there, whose descendants still own it today.
+The State handed it over to the baron of Dorth, whose descendants still own it today.

 The Front Castle is the third castle that was built in Neckarsteinach.
 It is located above the Old Town and connected to the city wall.
 Around the castle there is a beautiful park with exotic trees.
 The castle complex is privately owned, is inhabited and cannot be visited.